-Should you be coaching sales people?
-Use our free Sales Club resources for one minute sales coaching.
+Use our free Sales Club resources for coaching sales people.

 Perhaps you remember the One Minute Manager by Ken Blanchard.
 It is an excellent book that advocates catching people doing things right.
 It was referred to as managing in the book yet Ken was writing about effective, in the moment, coaching practices.
 His principles and advice is ideally suited to coaching sales people.